joeida/HW-Wireframe/README.md

 ## Building a Wireframe

 ### Overview
-Demonstrate the use of HTML/CSS in building a web design skeleton.
+Demonstrate the use of HTML/CSS in the creation of a web design skeleton.
 The final skeleton looks like the following:

 ![wireframelayout](https://cloud.githubusercontent.com/assets/18523345/20645585/6987804e-b417-11e6-94d8-3aad1f2a4c3a.png)